dipta-roy/SecureVault/README.md

 python -m app.main
 ```

-- On first run, create or select a vault file.
-- Set a strong master password (minimum 12 characters with uppercase, lowercase, digits, and special characters).
-- Unlock the vault to access features.
-- Import passwords from browsers (with consent) or CSV.
-- Add/edit entries via the GUI.
-- Enable biometric unlock in settings (Windows only).

 ### Building an Executable (Windows)

 The `build.bat` script creates a standalone executable using PyInstaller.
 It handles the following steps: